Citifyd/react-simple-time-input/README.md

 }
 ```

+By default, it will be rendered as an `input` component.
+If you need to use a custom component, you can pass an `as` attribute, e.g. `as={Input}`.

-By default, it will append an `invalid-time` class to the input if the user is typing a time in invalid format.
+Also, it will append an `invalid-time` class to the input if the user is typing a time in invalid format.
 You can set your own invalid class name by passing a `invalidClassName` prop.